MicrosoftDocs/entra-docs/docs/identity/app-provisioning/application-provisioning-application-unmatched-users.md

 ---
-title: Manage the relationship to user accounts in applications that did not match to users in Microsoft Entra ID | Microsoft Docs
+title: Manage mappings and user accounts in applications that did not match to users in Microsoft Entra ID | Microsoft Docs
-description: When provisioning to an application, Microsoft Entra provisioning service will match users in Microsoft Entra ID with those in already in the application.
+description: The Microsoft Entra provisioning service will match users in Microsoft Entra ID with those in already in the application.
 In some cases, an application may have user accounts which do not match with any in Microsoft Entra ID.
 author: markwahl-msft
 manager: amycolannino
 editor: markwahl-msft